srnichols/StampsPattern/docs/MANAGEMENT_PORTAL_USER_GUIDE.md

 ---

 ## 🏗️ Overview & Architecture

+## 🚦 Getting Started (Operators)

+1. Sign in with your Entra ID account.
+If you see read‑only views, ask for operator or admin access.
+2. Verify your role under your profile.
+Operators can edit routing and run safe operations; only admins can create/delete tenants.
+3. Onboard a test tenant: Tenants → New Tenant.
+Use a unique tenant ID and select an existing cell for placement.
+4. Update routing: Set strategy (geo/performance/compliance) and, if multi‑homed, weight targets.
+5. Monitor operations: Open Operations to track long‑running tasks and review errors.
+6. Need production?
+Review Domain Naming policy below to decide on domain reservation.

 The Management Portal is a thin control‑plane app for administering tenants and cells.
 It exposes safe, role‑scoped CRUD over a Cosmos DB data model via Data API Builder (DAB), and optionally kicks off operational workflows via Azure Functions.